Reviving the Art of Cherokee Beadwork

 This small black purse was commissioned by the University of Kansas in 2010 as a special gift to the late U.S. Supreme Court Justice Sandra Day O'Connor Â

-TO PURCHASE BEADWORK, please contact Mrs. Berry by email at mberrybeadwork@yahoo.com.
+TO PURCHASE BEADWORK, please contact Mrs. Berry directly by email at mberrybeadwork@yahoo.com.

-To order patterns and how-to instructions for making Southeastern Woodlands beadwork, click here and order online.
+To order patterns and how-to instructions for making Southeastern Woodlands beadwork, click here.
 We offer patterns for traditional bandolier bags, sashes, belts, three styles of moccasins, and small purses.

-This site dedicated to Anna Belle Sixkiller Mitchell, Cherokee National Treasure
+This site dedicated to Cherokee National Treasure Anna Belle Sixkiller Mitchell

 ... in loving memory.
 Without Anna's courage, generosity, and love, I could never have done any of this. mkb